Dubalio/Dubalio/README.md

 ## Hi there 👋
+🔭Throughout my life I have developed a great passion for mathematics, standing out academically during my school years.
+As I have been researching and investigating the different areas of engineering, I have realized that technology is advancing by leaps and bounds, with many challenges ahead for the world and I would like to be part of that future.
+I am currently studying industrial civil engineering and computer civil engineering, which are two areas that I know will take me to the future that I hope for.😄

 <!--
 **Dubalio/Dubalio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.